APTrust/dart-docs/docs/dart3/users/dashboard.md

 !!! info
-    Remote repository panels require both a correctly configured Remote Repository setting and a plugin that knows how to communicate with the remote repository.
+    Remote repository panels require both a correctly configured Remote Repository setting and DART code that knows how to communicate with the remote repository.
-    Plugins are typically written by developers associated with the repository, and are packaged with the DART installation.
+    Currently, DART supports only APTrust repositories.
+Developers may contribute custom code for other repositories that have a REST API.
+The DART code repository is public and open source.
+It's located at https://github.com/APTrust/dart.

 See also: [Remote Repository](settings/remote_repositories.md)